linusauener/linusauener.com/content/projects/smoking-hole.md

 ---
 title: The smoking hole
 categories: modeling, film-and-tv
-video: norsken-berg-cropped.mp4
+image: smoking-hole.jpg
 ---

 Bridge "smoking hole" from the TV series "Looking for Alaska" rendered in blender 3d.